 She has held senior advisory positions to a Federal Arts Minister and the Australia Council for the Arts, as well as working at the Australian Embassy Tokyo in public diplomacy.
 After returning to Melbourne, Fiona took up a position as Director of Planning and Development with Circus Oz, along with being a staff-elected board representative for two years.

 Melanie was previously the Deputy Director and Head of Programming for Auckland Live, New Zealand’s largest performing arts centre, comprising Aotea Centre, Civic Theatre, Auckland Town Hall, Bruce Mason Centre, Aotea Square.
-In this role Melanie was responsible for developing Arts Programmes and the Commercial Theatre Business plan and negotiating commercial contracts for Auckland Stadiums for non-sporting events.
 Melanie is also an Executive Councillor on the Live Performance Australia Executive Council, the national peak body formed to ensure the long term sustainability of the Australian live performance industry.

-Beau is responsible for all customer-focused areas, leading our Ticketing and Visitor Experience, Marketing and Communications, and Food and Beverage teams.
+Beau is responsible for all customer-focused areas, leading our Customer Service, Ticketing, Marketing, Car Park, Front-of-House, Food and Beverage, and Strategic Communications and Stakeholder Engagement teams.

 Richard leads our Philanthropy team and is responsible for growing philanthropic support for Art Centre Melbourne’s access, education, commissions and collections programs, all of which are enabled through the generosity of donors.